impostorsguides/impostorsguides.github.io/rbenv/part-2/2-g-content.md

 }
 ```

-This test is a bit similar to the last one, except this time our remote origin *does* contain "rbenv.git", so we *will* reach the inside of the `if` conditional and set + use the `git_revision` variable.
+This test is a bit similar to the last one, except this time our `remote origin` output *does* contain `rbenv.git`, so we *will* reach the inside of the `if` conditional, and therefore set the `git_revision` variable.

 In addition to the commit which we tag with "v0.4.1", we make two more git commits, so that the expected value of `git_revision` will contain both the version number and the number of commits that have happened since the version number was tagged.

-We then run the `--version` command and assert that a) it completes successfully, and b) that the printed output contains:
+We then run the `--version` command and assert that:

+ - it completes successfully, and
+ - that the printed output contains:
-"rbenv"
+    - the string "rbenv"
-the version number
+    - the version number (aka `0.4.1`)
-the # of commits since the version number, and
+    - the # of commits since the version number (aka `2`), and
-the shortened version of the most recent commit SHA
+    - the shortened version of the most recent commit SHA (aka the output of `git rev-parse --short HEAD`)

 Together, these 4 pieces of information constitute the output of the `git describe --tags HEAD` command that we see in [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv---version#L19){:target="_blank" rel="noopener"}.
 Note that the "v" from "v0.4.1" is removed by the `#v` syntax from [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv---version#L20){:target="_blank" rel="noopener"}.

+### Printing the default version if no git tags are found

 Last test: